jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 But, the Industrial Age eventually ended.

-Lightbulbs, stoves, and telephones were no longer new.
-Like we saw in the Mad Men clip about marketing tobacco, the children of the Protagonist Executives didn't earn their spots as society's leaders.
-They didn't invent anything or create anything new.
+Within a few generations, lightbulbs, stoves, and telephones were no longer new.
+Like we saw in the _Mad Men_ clip about marketing tobacco, the children of the Protagonist Executives didn't earn their spots as society's leaders.
+They didn't and couldn't invent anything new.

-That's when society got antagonists again.
-Darth Blockbuster is another story of a fallen angel.
-You can see it today in Hollywood.
+That's when society was lead by antagonists again.
+You can still see it today in Hollywood.
+Darth Blockbuster is another story of a fallen angel who think he's enlighenten, but really just as his head up his ass.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WarmNippyCockatiel' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
 _Please enable the sound.
 This isn't a roast, it's a historical moment.
-Once leaders of society, Hollywood had no idea this is what (many, if not most) of their community now thinks of them._
+Once leaders of society, Hollywood had no idea this is what (many, if not most) of the frontline now thinks of them._

-That should both worry and make you happy, Stargazer.
-First, the worrying part, Darth Blockbuster, defends the Industrial Age because it makes him powerful.
-He surrounds himself with a story of self-importance and funds ways to distracts the people.
+Being lead by antagonists should both worry and make you happy, Stargazer.

+First, the worrying part.
+Darth Blockbuste, defends the Industrial Age because it makes him powerful.
+He surrounds himself with a story of self-importance (like award shows) and funds ways to distracts the people (like spectacle movies).

 That's why, since entering the Internet Age, dark majic has skyrocketed in our society.
-The once humble American Dream to own a home and make an honest living became a lifestyle of spectacle.
+The once humble American Dream to own a home, and make an honest living, became a lifestyle of spectacle.

 Small homes became McMansions with luxury baths and kitchens.
 Cars weren't one for a family, but one per person and still got way bigger, with more chrome, more horsepower.
 Televisions increased in size to ludicrous proportions.
 Food got supersized while sugar was added to everything we eat.
+Being a sports fan went from being a fun distraction to a never ending occupation.
 Movies became franchise stories that were retold over and over.

 Instead of using digital technology to keep upgrading society, it was used to make a matrix of dark majic to keep the Industrial Age alive.
 A nation of protagonists and player gods became a society of antagonists and extras.

 In return, the people got fancier stuff, with the added benefit of diabetes, traffic, and climate change.
 All because Darth Oil, Telephone, Suburbs, Sugar needed to distract the people from upgrading to the Internet Age and mass-collaboration.

 The good news is, where not at a "let's burn down society" point yet.
 We can transition to the Internet Age ourselves before the frontline gets so bad and so unhappy we start a bloody revolution.

-We can usher in the era of mass-collaboration ourselves.
+But only if we click a new philosophy can we usher in the era of mass-collaboration ourselves.

 https://www.youtube.com/watch?v=A25EUhZGBws
 _This is another clip from the movie [The Big Short](https://en.wikipedia.org/wiki/The_Big_Short_(film)).
 This "solid gold a**hole" is a modern-day antagonist.
 You're not supposed to understand the rationale of CDOs that makes him super-wealthy; because there is none.
-Like the divine rights of nobility, it's just the justification of a self-important hero one who tanked the economy._
+Like the divine rights of nobility, it's just the justification of a self-important hero._

 # ACT THREE

 ## Evolution Yea or Nea

 Act three is the nail bitter.
-The time when a good writer rewards the audience with the final duel and declares the winner: Noble Jedis or Evil Sith, the Ministry of Magic or the Thugs of Voldemort, Open-source Heroes or Darth Blockbuster Antagonists.
+The time when a good writer rewards the audience with the final duel: Noble Jedis or Evil Sith, the Ministry of Magic or the Thugs of Voldemort, Open-source Heroes or Darth Blockbuster Antagonists.

 But this isn't a movie Stargazer.
-You have to watch and find out.
-Life is a real-life game, you can always play to win; if you realize your power.
+Life is a real-life game, so you decide the winner.
+If you realize your power.

-Your power is available without fail because the game of evolution never stops.
-It's like we're addicted computer gamers who never quit playing Civilization 6.
-Players always play to win, which means they upgrade their technology and philosophy as soon as possible.
+You can always be a player god (or protagonist) because the game of evolution never stops.
+Life is like an addicted computer gamer who can never quit playing Civilization 6.
+Life always wants to upgrade its technology and philosophy as soon as possible.

-And right now, we've upgraded to the Internet Age with our technology but our culture.
+And right now, we've upgraded to the Internet Age with our technology.
+But not our culture.

-MODERN GIF?
-_Please enable the sound.
-Two trees side by side.
-We need to update the civics tree.
-Credit: [Civilization 6](https://www.youtube.com/watch?v=EZ8XRJNitCE)._

 Thus, act three is a simple question; do you believe in Techvolution?
 Do you think Right/Left philosophy is outdated?
-Do you hate antagonism more than sexism or communism?
+Do you hate antagonism even more than racism and communism?
 Do you see why the era of mass-production must be replaced by the era of mass-collaboration?
 Do you want to hold the levers of power in your society instead of complaining, protesting, and begging?
 Do you think our rulebook of regulations, codes, and laws should be easy to access, use, and understand?

+Open up Instagram, YouTube, or WhatsApp.
+So easy and effective.

-When you look at the 1969 way of life—gas cars, fast-food, 9-5 workdays, McMansions—do you see dark majic designed to hold back upgrades and keep us in the Industrial Age forever?
+Now, when you look at the 1969 way of life run by Big Business and Big Government, do you see dark majic designed to hold back upgrades and keep us in the Industrial Age forever?

 This final battle has an even more straightforward question.
 Do you appreciate your importance to life on Earth?
 Do you realize you have the right, and duty, to solve your problems with modern tools?

 If you don't, we're stuck using adaptions as out of place as camels trying to swim in the Amazon.
-Driving to work in Boston blizzards, forcing non-English speakers to call into insurance call-centers, depending on doctor writing to record our medical histories.
+Driving to work in Boston blizzards, forcing people to call into call-centers, depending on doctor writing to record our medical histories.

 All that's old technology.
-It would be like a gamer leaving his computer and going to watch a movie.
-Because not playing the game leads to failure just as fast in the virtual world as in the real one.
+If keep using it, tt would be like a gamer leaving his computer and going to watch a movie.
+The game is still running, so the player is bound to lose.

 This shouldn't sound dramatic.
 I'm not trying to scare you.
 But literally, if we stop playing evolution, what do you think happens?

 Society has no magic button.
 No divine player who'll evolve for us.
 You're retirement fund, college education, the money in your bank, are all creations of our civilization.
-The extras inside the Soviet Union, the Confederate States of America, and the Kingdom of France all had pieces of paper making them rich.
+The extras and antagonists inside the Soviet Union, the Confederate States of America, and the Kingdom of France all had pieces of paper making them protected or rich.

-When the player god lost their games (each to Left/Right philosophy in this example), all that paper money, social status, and retirement funds meant nothing.
+When the player god lost their games, all that paper money, social status, and retirement funds meant nothing.
 Nothing at all!

 You are on the frontline.
 You are the one in the game that's supposed to keeping doing the hard work and update society bit by bit to the new age with the majic of new tools.